hjnasd/sd-model-preview-xd/README.md

 For example if you have `my_model.ckpt` in `models\Stable-diffusion` then you can put `my_model.txt`, `my_model_1.jpg` and, `my_model_2.jpg` in `models\Stable-diffusion\Previews` and it will display them in the "Model Preview" tab.

-This extension supports the folling model types in the the default directories:
+This extension supports the following model types in the the default directories:

 - SD Checkpoints
 - Embeddings